 Many financial institutions, because of their size relative to larger banks and other companies outside of the financial industry, do not believe that they are prime targets for large-scale attacks, and thus are not preparing adequately for the possibility of an attack.
 Kasperksy found that 30% of respondents take no action to protect themselves against these attacks because of this.

 According to the blockchain development company called Dex Exchange, the reality is that a company or financial institution of any size can serve as the target of an attack.
 The reason being, cybercriminals view these unprotected companies as easy targets with unsophisticated systems to block their attacks, creating an easy entry point to do damage.

 One of the major underlying issues with cyber attacks, especially for financial institutions (of all sizes) is the human factor.
 Because banks and credit unions are providing data from within their core computer systems to their customers, most of the time via online banking platforms, it presents a unique opportunity for cybercrime that other businesses don’t always have to deal with.

 On top of the external human factor with customers, banks have internal staff to add their human equation.
 Although many banks now undergo routine “stress tests” on their security risk management with employees, there is more to be done to continue to fight against cyber attacks.

-Using content written for a consumer-base and provided to employees for education on a consistent, if not constant, basis can become the bank’s first line of defense against increase vulnerability.
-Content supplied through a learning management system (similar to those used to stay in compliance with regulatory bodies), paired with testing for the employees, provides assurances to the bank that they are informing staff and limiting their liability.
+Using content written for a consumer-base and provided to business customers and the employees of those business customers for education on a consistent, if not constant, basis, content can become the bank’s first line of defense against increased vulnerability.

-Truebridge has worked on Pen Testing and to build a library of cyber security content to help bank customers and their employees limit the risk of attacks occurring.
-Contact Truebridge to learn how we can help your bank fight cyber attacks through education.
+Truebridge has worked to build a library of cybersecurity content to help bank business customers and their employees limit the risk of attacks occurring.
+Contact Truebridge to learn how we can help your bank fight cyberattacks through education.